SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-create-maintapp-2.md

     ![](images_lobby/050_bas_add_external_res.png)

-2. Select "Service", "SAP System" as Provider and select the BTP destination you created for this mission and select "Add to Project".
+2. Select "Service" and "SAP System" as Provider.

+    Select the BTP destination you created for this mission and select "Add to Project".

     ![](images_lobby/051_bas_add_to_project.png)

-3. The destination "API_MAINTNOTIFICATION_CC7" will be added as External Resource.
-So you can now use backend data instead of sample data.
+3. The destination "API_MAINTNOTIFICATION_CC7" will be added as an External Resource.
+Thus, you can now use backend data instead of sample data.

     ![](images_lobby/052_bas_ext_res_result.png)

 ### Add Logic to your Application Service

-Next step is to add the logic to create a new maintenance notification every time a notification is created on the SAP BTP.
-For this we will create a new CAP handler, which is invoked before a new notification is created in CAP.
+The next step is to add the logic to create a new maintenance notification every time a notification is created on the SAP BTP.
+For this, we will create a new CAP handler, which is invoked before a new notification is created in CAP.

-1. On the Storyboard under "Services", select MaintenanceNotification -> Then rght-click and select "Add Logic".
+1. On the Storyboard under "Services", select MaintenanceNotification -> Then right-click and select "Add Logic".

     ![](images_lobby/060_bas_services_add_logic.png)